Hannibal Lecter (franchise): Hannibal (2013–2015)

 In 2013, the TV series Hannibal premiered.
 Developed by Bryan Fuller, it is not a direct adaptation, but based on characters and elements from the novels.
 Some male characters have become female, such as Freddy Lounds, who is renamed Fredricka "Freddie" Lounds.
 The series has garnered much critical acclaim since its premiere, winning the 2014 and 2015 Saturn Awards for Best Network Television Series, as well as the inaugural Best Action-Thriller Television Series award in 2016.

 Clarice (2021)

-In May 2012, Lifetime announced to develop a television series centered on Starling after her graduation from the FBI academy, which was to be produced by MGM; the project was never picked up and was shelved.
+In 2012, Lifetime intended to develop a television series centered on Starling after her graduation from the FBI academy, which was to be produced by MGM; the project was never picked up and was shelved.
 CBS later developed the series of the same name, with Alex Kurtzman and Jenny Lumet as producers, as a sequel to The Silence of the Lambs set in 1993, starring Rebecca Breeds as Starling.
 The show premiered in 2021.